StochasticBiology/hypercube-hmm/README.md

 For example,
 `./hyperhmm.ce Data/simple_case1_L5.txt 5 100 simple1 1 1`

+The code outputs wide-format datafiles storing the mean and bootstrap standard deviation of the probability of observing a given change at a given time; also the trajectories of random walkers simulated on the inferred network.

 Data
 ------
 Synthetic and published data is in `Data`.
 The ovarian cancer dataset is from [11]; the tuberculosis dataset is from [12].
 Pre-computed data, including HyperTraPS posteriors, for example plotting is in `Plot files/`.